epfl-ada/ada-2021-project-salazar-gang/README.md

 # Methods
 **Sorting out quotes based on topic:**<br />
-In order to sort the quotes to get only those speaking about climate change, the best method is to search quotes by keywords (climate change, global warming, etc..).
-Topic classification using machine learning methods is not useful because we will surely get quotes that are completely irrelevant for climate change.
+<p align= "justify"> In order to sort the quotes to get only those speaking about climate change, the best method is to search quotes by keywords (climate change, global warming, etc..).
+Topic classification using machine learning methods is not useful because we will surely get quotes that are completely irrelevant for climate change.</p>

 # Proposed timeline and internal milestones
 |**Week**|**Task**|**Members involved**|